devtut/generate/docs/mysql/character-sets-and-collations.md

 ---
-metaTitle: "Character Sets and Collations"
+metaTitle: "MySQL - Character Sets and Collations"
 description: "Which CHARACTER SET and COLLATION?, Declaration, Connection, Setting character sets on tables and fields"
 ---